 By the way, the Armenian-Chinese joint venture company is the third on the list of top rubber producers.

-Text by Karine Darbinyan
+Text and infographics by Karine Darbinyan

 Responsible editor: Suren Deheryan